Agate001/LopezCC-2/README.md

  //Hamster Hotel

- // I replicated a website design provided to me
+ // I made a website based on the design provided to me

 // Peer Review: